 There is another type of mortgage points called “origination” points.
 Origination points are fees paid to lenders to originate, review and process the loan.
 Origination points typically cost 1 percent of the total mortgage.
 So, if a lender charges 1.5 origination points on a $250,000 mortgage, the borrower must pay $4,125.

-Sometimes, origination points can be negotiated.
+Sometimes, origination points can also be negotiated.
 Homebuyers who put 20 percent down and have strong credit have the most negotiating power, says Boies.

 “A terrific credit score and excellent income will put you in the best position,” Boies says, noting that lenders can reduce origination points to entice the most qualified borrowers.